webdevsint/file-breaky/README.md

 # file-breaky
-A file corrupter witten for NodeJS that breaks files by adding random binary.
+A file corrupter witten for NodeJS that breaks files by adding random binaries.

 ## Prerequisites:
 > NodeJS